Find an Orthodontist near you

 Bite

-How the upper and lower teeth meet when they come into contact.
+How the top and bottom teeth meet when they come into contact.

 Bite registration

-The process of making a wax or putty imprint of the way the teeth come together.
+The process of making an imprint of the way your teeth come together.
+This imprint is made with either wax/putty or can be done digitally with a scanner.

 Bruxism

 Grinding of the teeth, usually while sleeping.
-This can cause abnormal tooth wear and/or pain in the jaw joints.
+This can cause abnormal tooth wear or pain in the jaw joints (or both).

 Cephalometric Radiographs

-An x-ray of the side of the head showing the positioning of the teeth, jaws and facial profile.
+An x-ray of the head that shows the positioning of the teeth, jaws and facial skeleton.

 Ceramic braces

-A form of orthodontic treatment similar to traditional metal braces where the brackets are made from tooth coloured or clear ceramic.
+A form of orthodontic appliances like traditional metal braces, but the brackets are made from tooth coloured or clear ceramic materials instead of metal.
+They are designed as a more cosmetic alternative to metal braces.

 Clear aligner treatment

-Orthodontic treatment that uses a series of removable clear plastic trays (ie. aligners) to gently guide teeth into their new position.
+Orthodontic appliances that use a series of removable clear plastic trays (the aligners) to progressively guide teeth into their new position.

 ClearCorrect